-The first Strategic Objective encompasses all aspects of production, with agriculture viewed as a key component of a complex system of value chains in which production reaches consumers in agricultural markets via competitive agribusinesses that include small-scale farmers.

-The evidence suggests that agriculture will face additional pressures in the future, not only because of the increasing demand for agricultural products, a natural consequence of population growth and rising incomes, but also due to the slowing rates of growth of the yields of the main crops farmed, the fact that less land will be available to expand the agricultural frontier,1 the loss of natural resources, the emergence of new or more virulent pests and diseases and the anticipated impact of climate change.
+- 112. The first Strategic Objective encompasses all aspects of production, with agriculture viewed as a key component of a complex system of value chains in which production reaches consumers in agricultural markets via competitive agribusinesses that include small-scale farmers. - 113.
+The evidence suggests that agriculture will face additional pressures in the future, not only because of the increasing demand for agricultural products. а natural consequence of population growth and rising incomes, but also due to the slowing rates of growth of the yields of the main crops farmed, the fact that less land will be available to expand the agricultural frontier,1 the loss of natural resources, the emergence of new or more virulent pests and diseases and the anticipated impact of climate change.
 Coupled with these factors, globalization and the integration of regions, borders, and markets, as well as the emergence of a mass of consumers who are more demanding and aware of both quality and how food is produced, pose new challenges and create opportunities in all the links in agrifood chains.

-To address this complex situation, the countries must develop public strategies and encourage the formulation of private strategies to promote innovation, attract investment, reduce the uncertainty in agriculture and develop new business models that will improve its productivity and competitiveness.
+- 114. To address this complex situation, the countries must develop public strategies and encourage the formulation of private strategies to promote innovation, attract investment, reduce the uncertainty in agriculture and develop new business models that will improve its productivity and competitiveness.
 They will also have to find more balanced trade and market mechanisms that permit less developed countries and actors to tap the advantages that trade at all levels offers them.
-However, the countries will also have to reach agreement on policies that go beyond the traditional functional areas of the ministries of agriculture, in order to incorporate other public and private actors that play important roles in all the endogenous and exogenous elements that contribute to the systemic competitiveness of agriculture.
+However, the countries will also have to reach agreement on policies that go beyond the traditional functional areas of the ministries of agriculture, in order to incorporate other public and private actors that play important roles in all the endogenous and exogenous elements that contribute to the systemic competitiveness of agriculture. - 115.
+IICA must promote innovation to enhance competitiveness, increase production and help improve the operation of agricultural markets in a socially and environmentally sustainable way.
+In these efforts, it is necessary to consider the inclusion of small and medium-scale agricultural producers, who have limited access to markets, modern as well as the development of the markets for the traditional commodities consumed by the people in the lowest-income brackets.